tedjames/squad-jarvis/README.md

 This is a Python script that uses Picovoice, OpenAI Whisper and GPT-4o structured outputs to start listening/activate commands upon stating 'Jarvis' (or any compatible hotword), transcribe your voice and convert it into specific commands for a mortar calculator.

-Just say something like,"Hey Jarvis, set mortar position to foxtrot 3 2 1 4" or "Jarvis, fire mission at indigo 11 k 1 3 6" and the script will set the mortar position or fire mission respectively.
+Just say something like,"Hey Jarvis, set mortar position to foxtrot 3 2 1 4" or "Jarvis, fire mission at indigo 11 1 3 6" and the script will set the mortar position or fire mission respectively.

 Infinite subsets are possible like A1K2K5K7K9K8 but you do not have to subset either, A1K7 is totally fine!